 Urban Growth and the Circular Economy

-Edited By: J. Melgarejo, University of Alicante, SPAIN; C. A. Brebbia, Wessex Institute, UK
+Edited By: S. Syngellakis, Wessex Institute, UK; J. Melgarejo, University of Alicante, Spain

 WIT Transactions on The Built Environment

-Presented at the 1st International Conference on Urban Growth and the Circular Economy that was held in Alicante, Spain the papers included in this book focus on the continuing and rapid growth of cities and their regions of influence and how that has led to the need to find new solutions which allow for promoting their sustainable development.
+Presented at the 1st International Conference on Urban Growth and the Circular Economy held in Alicante, Spain, the papers included in this book focus on the continuing and rapid growth of cities and their regions of influence and how that has led to the need to find new solutions which allow for promoting their sustainable development.

 The quest for the Sustainable City has until recently focused on the efficient use of resources with the application of technical advances giving rise to the definition of SMART Cities.
 The economic model emphasised however is still “linear” in the sense that the design and consumption follows the pattern of extraction of natural resources, manufacturing, product usage and waste disposal.